 - Messages from someone you do not know.

 Common sense your first line defense in maintaining a safe, secure online presence.
 Here are some of the main dos and don'ts of social media and Internet use.

 - Use a web filter to keep you from accidentally going to unwanted websites.
 Be sure to enable an updated antivirus program, and keep it running!

 - Avoid falling prey to phishing scams.
-Phishing sites are sites that are made to mimic a trustworthy site in order to obtain personal information.
+Phishing sites are made to mimic a trustworthy site in order to obtain personal information.

 - Secure your social media profiles by using all available privacy settings.

 - Limit the number of people who can view your profiles.
 Ideally, your profile will only be visible to those you have personally added to your network.